How much liquid can you take on a plane?

 We've been travelling for years, and yet most of us still can't remember how much liquid we're allowed to take on planes when frantically packing the night before.

-So, ready for your summer holiday, here's all the answers you need on stuffing those liquids into your hand luggage.
+Ready for a smooth-sailing summer, here are all the answers you need on stuffing those liquids into your hand luggage.

 What counts as liquid on a plane?